-In February 2008, Caspian Tamin launched two new products - Sodobica (sodium bicarbonate) and Ipocort (hydrocortisone).
-By the end of September 2008, it also added Ranica (ranitidine), Lignodic-D (lidocaine decstrose), Ipacalcin (calcionin), Pamidat (pamidronate) and Andron (testosterone) to its portfolio.

-At the start of 2008, Iran's Ministry of Health announced that it would begin reimbursing Tamin's HIV/AIDS medicine IMOD (immuno-modulator drug).
+- In 2008, Caspian Tamin launched two new products Sodobica (sodium bicarbonate) and Ipocort (hydrocortisone).
+By the end of September 2008, it also added Ranica (ranitidine), Lignodic-D (lidocaine decstrose), Ipacalcin (calcionin), Pamidat (pamidronate) and Andron (testosterone) to its portfolio. - Also in 2008, Iran's Ministry of Health announced that it would begin reimbursing Tamin's HIV/AIDS medicine IMOD (immuno-modulator drug).
 Controversially, IMOD is a herbal remedy without proof of efficacy to international scientific standards.